On symbol correspondences for quark systems I: Characterizations: Mixed-quark systems

-In this section, we begin a study of correspondences for generic quark systems, that is, representations of generic class $Q(p,q)$ and generic coadjoint orbit $\mathcal E(\mathbb CP^2, \mathbb CP^1, \pi)$.
-Although we proceed by basically reproducing what we have done for $Q(p,0)$ (or $Q(0,q)$) and $\mathbb CP^2$, some new phenomena shall appear.
+In this section, we begin a study of correspondences over the classical mixed-quark systems, that is, representations of generic class $(p,q)$ and coadjoint orbit $\mathcal E$.
+Although we proceed by basically reproducing what we have done for $(p,0)$ (or $(0,p)$) and $\mathbb CP^2$, some new phenomena shall appear.